How do you assimilate such immense, ancient, stately, mysterious and powerful redwood trees into language?

 California’s North Coast is the most well known location in the world that provides an environment they like – one underscored by cool, moist air created by the Pacific Ocean keeping the trees continually damp, even during summer droughts.
 And yet here they are in New Zealand, and in Wanaka we don’t have a lot of damp moist air!

-Theories continue to develop as to why they grow so old and tall, but proof remains elusive.
+Theories continue to develop as to why they grow so old and tall (probably there is a physical limit imposed by how far water can be transported upwards), but proof remains elusive.
 The trees can reach ages of 2000 years and regularly reach 600 years.

 Powered by the leaves’ diffusion of water, water-to-water molecular bonds in the trees’ sapwood drags the moisture upwards – and to move thousands of litres maybe even in a day to such a height is quite a feat.
 During the summer, this transpiration apparently causes redwood stems to shrink and swell with the cycles of day and night.